-The Decentralized Web – Why Do We Need It?
+The Decentralized Web: Why Do We Need It?

 It’s been at least 25 years since I first used a modem to dial through the landline into “the internet”.
 You’ll never forget the robotic beeping when you grew up with Dial-Up Modems.

-The internet became less diverse and less fun, and the big companies started tracking, tracing, and collecting any activity of us to use them to make even more money.
+The internet became less diverse and less fun, and the big companies started tracking, tracing, and collecting any activity of us to use to make even more money.
 Data became the most valuable commodity.
-But many people didn’t care, because it meant a bigger reach, easier access to an audience, and free entertainment.
+But many people didn’t care because it meant a bigger reach, easier access to an audience, and free entertainment.

 The Free & Open Internet is Dying

-The big Deplatforming started with fringe conspiracy people like Alex Jones but quickly continued with political agitators with the “wrong opinions” like Milo Yiannopoulos or Gavin McInnes and even liberals as Carl Benjamin.
+The big Deplatforming started with fringe conspiracy people like Alex Jones but quickly continued with political agitators with the “wrong opinions” like Milo Yiannopoulos or Gavin McInnes and even liberals such as Carl Benjamin.
 Big Tech companies colluded to take down people in coordinated campaigns with made-up claims for violations of the community guidelines.
 The accusations were never clear or precise and could rarely be challenged.
 Even worse, sometimes they colluded with payment or server providers to make it nearly impossible for an affected person to continue to run a business or live a normal life.

 Techniques of Censorship

 But Big Tech developed a range of techniques to control opinion on their platforms:

 - Age Restricted Content is a technique to make it harder for people to access unpopular opinions.
 It’s not violent or sexual content that gets ranked by this, but political or religious information that runs against the ideology of Big Tech.
 To view the content, a person needs to be an adult and prove this by adding an ID or credit card information.
 And even then, you have to dismiss annoying warning labels to confirm to see “unsafe” content.